Instant Pot Mississippi Pot Roast

 Featured Comment

-reasons to make instant pot mississippi pot roast
+Why you’ll love instant pot mississippi pot roast

-what is Mississippi pot roast
+what is Mississippi pot roast?

 Mississippi pot roast is a type of beef roast typically made with dry onion soup mix and pepperoncini, resulting in a tangy taste with a little bit of heat.
-The meat is shredded and served over mashed potatoes or egg noodles.
+The meat is then shredded and served over mashed potatoes or egg noodles.

 what to serve with mississippi pot roast